WomensLaw serves and supports all survivors, no matter their sex or gender.

 • the judge decides on his/her own to hold a hearing.2

-The hearing will immediately be scheduled and will take place within 30 days.2 You must go to the hearing.
-If you do not go to the hearing, your order will expire and you will have to start the process over again.
-At this show-cause hearing, the judge could decide to instead issue a harassment protection order or a sexual assault protection order if the judge believes one of those orders is more appropriate or if you request it.
+Note: At the hearing, the judge could decide to issue a harassment protection order or a sexual assault protection order instead of a domestic abuse protection order if the judge believes one of those orders is more appropriate or if you request it.
 Then, the abuser would have to “show cause” why the judge should not issue one of those orders.3

 1 NE R.S. § 42-925(3)